VinayVi/dicebot/README.md

 `prefix`: The prefix for the bot.
 It will only respond to messages starting with this prefix.

 ## Starting the Server
-Once the configurations are set up, the bot can be started by running `docker-compose up`
+Once the `src/discord.config.json` file is set up, the bot can be started by running `docker-compose up`